Actively Recruiting

 You may qualify if you...

-- Ages 18-35 (Younger Group); Ages 50-80 (Healthy Older Group); Ages 50-85 (persons with a history of mild traumatic brain injury)
+- Ages 18-35 for Younger Group; Ages 50-80 for Healthy Older Group; Ages 50-85 for Veterans with mild traumatic brain injury

 - English speaking

-- Veterans with mild traumatic brain injury (mTBI) confirmed by the Ohio State University TBI Identification Method-Short Form
+- Veterans with mild traumatic brain injury confirmed by the Ohio State University TBI Identification Method-Short Form

 You will not qualify if you...

-- Failure to provide informed consent
+- Inability to provide informed consent

 - History of penetrating head wounds or moderate/severe TBI

-- Significant visual field deficits
+- Significant visual field deficits or severe visual impairment

-- Active suicidal ideation (assessed by Columbia suicidality scale)
+- Active suicidal ideation assessed by Columbia suicidality scale

-- In-patient status
+- Inpatient status

 - Progressive degenerative neurological diseases (e.g., Parkinson's, multiple sclerosis)